 Another theory growing in popularity is that inflammation, not neurotransmitter imbalance, is the root cause of depression.

-Interestingly, SSRIs exhibit potent anti-inflammatory properties which may be why they work in some people.
-(37)
+Interestingly, SSRIs exhibit potent anti-inflammatory properties which may be the real reason they work for some people.
+(34)

 Another possible reason SSRIs don’t always work is that not all depression is caused by low serotonin.